- Bullet Summary

 And yet you give it all away.

-You spend years working for other, you listen to experts and lose your unique ideas to embrace the majority.
+You spend years working for others, you listen to experts, and lose your unique ideas to embrace the majority.

 For more life truths, read: